hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/bevel-operator-fabric.md

 #### What this PR does / why we need it:
-fixes a bug on couchdb
+fixes a bug on couchdb where credentials are swapped
 #### Which issue(s) this PR fixes:
 <!--
 *Automatically closes linked issue when PR is merged.